Israeli–Lebanese maritime border dispute: Analysis

 The deal could eventually become a key source of income for Lebanon, which has been hit by an economic crisis and could stabilize its electricity grid.
 If it improves Lebanon's economy, it could strengthen the country's institutions and reduce Hezbollah's influence.
-Israel has said it could begin extracting oil and gas from the Karish field and export it to Europe within weeks amid the ongoing Russia-Ukraine war.
+However, initial exploratory drilling completed in October 2023 failed to find commercial quantities of gas in the Qana prospect.

-Israel touted the agreement as strengthening regional stability and hoped the deal would bring security to its northern maritime boundary since it would quell threats by Hezbollah, which has said it would abide by a maritime border deal.
+Israel has said it could begin extracting oil and gas from the Karish field and export it to Europe within weeks of signing the deal and amid the ongoing Russian invasion of Ukraine.
+It touted the agreement as strengthening regional stability and hoped the deal would bring security to its northern maritime boundary since it would quell threats by Hezbollah, which has said it would abide by a maritime border deal.
 Randa Slim of the Middle East Institute said the deal could eventually lead to negotiations on where to draw the Israel–Lebanon land border.